 Recommended treatment in hypertensive crises

-If a hypertensive crisis occurs, Tranylcypromine Sulfate should be discontinued and therapy to lower blood pressure should be instituted immediately.
+If a hypertensive crisis occurs, Tranylcypromine sulfate tablets should be discontinued and therapy to lower blood pressure should be instituted immediately.
 Headache tends to abate as blood pressure is lowered.
 On the basis of present evidence, phentolamine is recommended.
 (The dosage reported for phentolamine is 5 mg I.V.)
 Care should be taken to administer this drug slowly in order to avoid producing an excessive hypotensive effect.
 Fever should be managed by means of external cooling.
 Other symptomatic and supportive measures may be desirable in particular cases.
 Do not use parenteral reserpine.

-Hypotension has been observed during therapy with Tranylcypromine Sulfate.
+Hypotension: Hypotension has been observed during therapy with Tranylcypromine sulfate tablets.
 Symptoms of postural hypotension are seen most commonly but not exclusively in patients with pre-existent hypertension; blood pressure usually returns rapidly to pretreatment levels upon discontinuation of the drug.
 At doses above 30 mg daily, postural hypotension is a major side effect and may result in syncope.
 Dosage increases should be made more gradually in patients showing a tendency toward hypotension at the beginning of therapy.
 Postural hypotension may be relieved by having the patient lie down until blood pressure returns to normal.

-Also, when Tranylcypromine Sulfate is combined with those phenothiazine derivatives or other compounds known to cause hypotension, the possibility of additive hypotensive effects should be considered.
+Also, when Tranylcypromine sulfate is combined with those phenothiazine derivatives or other compounds known to cause hypotension, the possibility of additive hypotensive effects should be considered.